freqtrade/freqtrade/docs/bot-usage.md

 Backtesting also uses the config specified via `-c/--config`.

 ```
-usage: freqtrade backtesting [-h] [-l] [-i INT] [--realistic-simulation]
+usage: main.py backtesting [-h] [-i TICKER_INTERVAL] [--realistic-simulation]
-                             [-r]
+                           [--timerange TIMERANGE] [-l] [-r] [--export EXPORT]

 optional arguments:
   -h, --help            show this help message and exit
-  -l, --live            using live data
-  -i INT, --ticker-interval INT
+  -i TICKER_INTERVAL, --ticker-interval TICKER_INTERVAL
-                        specify ticker interval (default: '5m')
+                        specify ticker interval (1m, 5m, 30m, 1h, 1d)
   --realistic-simulation
                         uses max_open_trades from config to simulate real
                         world limitations
+  --timerange TIMERANGE
+                        specify what timerange of data to use.
+  -l, --live            using live data
   -r, --refresh-pairs-cached
-                        refresh the pairs files in tests/testdata with
+                        refresh the pairs files in tests/testdata with the
-                        the latest data from the exchange.
-Use it if you want
+                        latest data from the exchange.
+Use it if you want to
-                        to run your backtesting with up-to-date data.
+                        run your backtesting with up-to-date data.
+  --export EXPORT       export backtest results, argument are: trades Example
+                        --export=trades
 ```

 ### How to use --refresh-pairs-cached parameter?